gloorli/ul-movement-tracking/README.md

 The code is based on work from Pierre-Louis Gaultier (pierrelouis.gltr@gmail.com) and [Subash's repository](https://github.com/biorehab/upper-limb-use-assessment).

-*Parts of the code in this branch were written with the aid of Google Bard.*
+*Parts of the code in this branch were written with the aid of LLMs.*

 If questions arise, don't hesitate to contact me: gloorli@ethz.ch.